 Finish: 22.05.2025, 08.15 – 09.45

 Building a successful brand is not a product of chance.
 Strong brands are a combination of a robust business model, clear strategic brand definitions and a consistent perception among the target group.
 The seminar builds on the content of the lecture ‘From strategy to image – secrets of successful brand communication’.
-In group work, participants will develop their own case studies on sustainable brand positioning and present them in plenary sessions.
+Through collaborative group work, participants will research and craft their own compelling case studies on sustainable brand positioning.
+They will then present these case studies to the full audience during the plenary sessions.

 In this step, students work on their own brand positioning.
 They can choose from four different positioning approaches and apply them specifically to their brand case: